 7. When there is a clear lane to cross the power channel without cutting too close in front of oncoming boats, you are clear to launch.
 Remember, you must keep clear of all boats in the power channel.
 It is best to pass clear astern of any power vessels.
 8. The crew should sit in the boat, centering their weight so the boat is stable.

-from a different direction).
+9. From the dock, the skipper pushes the bow away from the dock until the boat is approximately perpendicular to the dock and the wind (this will change when the wind comes from a different direction).
 The easiest method to accomplish this is to push with your forward hand and pull with your aft hand.
 NEVER hold the boom of the boat while launching.